san-io-aver/Hand_Tracking_Pong/README.md

-# Lonely Pong for lonely people
+# Pong for lonely people
 Because clearly, what the world needed most was a single-player pong game you control with your hand.
 **Groundbreaking.
 Life-changing.
 Utterly pointless**.